lubeda/EsphoMaTrix/README.md

 Service **_screen_n**

 Queues a screen with an icon and a text.
-Per icon there can only be one text.
-If you need to show e.g. an indoor and an outdoor temperature you have to use different icons (ids)!
-If the screen is still displayed and you change the text for the icon it will start a new lifetime with the new text.
+As above but you can use the icon named instead the icon id.
+If the name is wrong the icon with the id 0 is choosen.

 parameters:
 - ```icon_name``` The name of the icons as in the yaml (see installation)